MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/certutil.md

 5. Requester Name (domain\user)
 6. UPN (user\@domain)

-RecoveryBlobOutFile: output file containing a certificate chain and an associated private key, still encrypted to one or more Key Recovery Agent certificates.
+RecoveryBlobOutfile: output file containing a certificate chain and an associated private key, still encrypted to one or more Key Recovery Agent certificates.

-OutputScriptFile: output file containing a batch script to retrieve and recover private keys.
+OutputScriptfile: output file containing a batch script to retrieve and recover private keys.

-OutputFileBaseName: output file base name.
+OutputfileBaseName: output file base name.
 For retrieve, any extension is truncated and a certificate-specific string and the .rec extension are appended for each key recovery blob.
 Each file contains a certificate chain and an associated private key, still encrypted to one or more Key Recovery Agent certificates.
 For recover, any extension is truncated and the .p12 extension is appended.
 Contains the recovered certificate chains and associated private keys, stored as a PFX file.

 [-f] [-UnicodeText] [-silent] [-config Machine\CAName] [-p Password] [-ProtectTo SAMNameAndSIDList] [-csp Provider]